Kincekara/C-BIRD/README.md

 # <img src="/c-bird.png" width=80>   C-BIRD
 **CT-PHL Bacterial Identification and Resistance Detection**

-:construction: This workflow is currently in the active development and testing stage.
-Please use it with caution! :hatching_chick:

 ## Overview ##
-C-BIRD is an agnostic pipeline that makes *de novo* assembly from Illumina paired-end reads and uses k-mer based approaches where is available.
+C-BIRD is an pipeline that makes *de novo* assembly from Illumina paired-end reads and uses k-mer based approaches where is available.
 It works on [Terra.Bio](https://terra.bio/) platform as well as any Linux machine which has [Cromwell](https://cromwell.readthedocs.io/en/stable/) or [miniwdl](https://miniwdl.readthedocs.io/en/latest/) workflow engines.
 As its name indicates, C-BIRD is designed for only rapid bacterial identification and antimicrobial resistance detection.

 ## Purpose ##
 The main goal of this project is to create a small, fast, and accurate workflow which can work in a cloud environment with high reproducibility and parallelization.
 To achieve this goal, C-BIRD uses minimalized docker containers for each step of the pipeline.
 C-BIRD will be validated for a selected set of bacteria.